Mark-Isbell/vue-social-space-church-api/config/readme.md

 # the config folder is necessary for the back-end api server to run
-# it should contain three files:
+it should contain three files:

 dev.env

 test.env

 prod.env

 # Note: Any database compatible with Sequelize ORM can be used - Postgres versions 12-14 were used during development

-# Sample content for a typical prod.env file (remove the #s)
+# Sample content for a typical prod.env file

  NODE_ENV=production